-Many come for the delights of the Dalmatian Coast and the rural charms of Istria.
-Others are here for superb hiking routes, treasured national parks, food and drink experiences, or the chance to enjoy the art, music and cafes of hip Zagreb.
+Many come for the Dalmatian Coast delights and Istria's rural charms.
+Others are here for superb hiking routes, treasured national parks, food and drink experiences, or the chance to enjoy hip Zagreb's art, music and cafes.

-Thankfully, the authorities have ensured the country is a breeze to enter for most visitors.
-Croatia joined the European Union (EU) in 2013, and is expected to join the free-traveling Schengen Area in 2023.
-That means visitors from much of Europe have minimal bureaucracy to worry about.
+Thankfully, the government has ensured the country is a breeze to enter for most visitors.
+Croatia joined the European Union (EU) in 2013 and became part of the free-traveling Schengen Area in January 2023.
+That means visitors from much of Europe have little bureaucracy to deal with.
 Travelers from further afield may have a few hoops to jump through, but many won’t need visas – and those that do will find most information accessible online.

 Do I need a visa for Croatia?